 The idea of starting your own business may always have been something at the forefront of your mind.
 It certainly was for me but given that I was not a green card holder, I thought starting my own business was not an option for me.
 I was also not encouraged by the “Big” business EB-5 green card category where a $1 Million dollar investment is required.
 When I became a lawyer and realized I wanted to start my own law firm, I quickly realized though that the E-2 Treaty Investor Visa was the perfect option for me.
 The key advantages of the E-2 Visa is the infinite duration, the fact that your family can come with you and also work in the U.S., & the relatively small investment amount that is required.
 In fact, your dream of becoming a business owner in the U.S. could become a reality by spending as little as $15,000.
 The remainder of this post summarizes the main requirements for an E-2 Visa and some of the common issues.
+Find out about our E-2 visa services by clicking here.

 1. You Must Be National of A Treaty Country

 The E-2 Investor Trader Visa is only to people from the countries that the U.S. has a Treaty with.
 Many Western countries are on the list but there are also countries from Africa, Asia and the Middle East on the list.
 Israel was just recently added to the list.
 A complete list of the countries on the list can be found here.
+If you are a U.K national, you must also be a resident of the British Isles in order to be eligible.

 2. You Must Have Invested or Be Actively in the Process of Investing